 Brachytherapy is an effective treatment for men with early-stage prostate cancer.
 One form of the treatment involves implanting between 90 to 120 radioactive pellets, or “seeds,” into the prostate while a patient is under anesthesia.

 Each seed, about the size of a grain of rice, gives off low doses of radiation for several months.
 The seeds stay in the prostate after the radioactive material decays.

 What to expect post-treatment

 Men considering prostate cancer treatment should discuss the possible side effects of radiation therapy with their doctors.
 The most common side effects — though usually mild — include urinating more frequently, a weaker stream of urine, burning with urination, diarrhea, rectal bleeding and fatigue.
 Erectile dysfunction can also occur, especially in older men or men who had prior erection problems.

 “The good news about prostate cancer is that it can be slow growing, and most cases are found in the early stages,” says Dr. Weinstein.
-“Of these early-stage cases, survival rates are excellent — 99 percent of patients live at least a decade after being diagnosed and many men live much longer.”
+“Of these early-stage cases, the relative survival rates are excellent — 98 percent at ten years.”

 Although the causes of prostate cancer are not completely understood, several factors might affect a man’s risk of getting it, including age, family history of prostate cancer, race, geography and diet.
 Men should begin discussing prostate cancer screenings with their doctor around age 50, and even earlier if they are at a higher risk of developing the disease.